The Cognitive Enterprise Project

 The vocabulary of the discipline.

 A new capability requires precise language.
 These are the terms the project uses and exactly what they mean.
+Every term has its own permalink — hover a term to copy a link straight to its definition.

-Cognitive Enterprise
+Cognitive Enterprise#

 An organization that has institutionalized cognition — transforming information into durable, improving judgment.